ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 The `macros` attribute is optional, i.e. a vendor could specify a URL that has no macros to substitute in.

 Additionally, macros can be substituted in by the Fast Fetch implementation itself.
 The URL for a vendor will be expanded with the correct macro values prior to callout.
 See [URL Macro Substitution](#url-macro-substitution) section below for detailed explanation and example.

+The `errorReportingUrl` property is optional.
+The only available macros are ERROR_TYPE and HREF.
+See [RTC Error Pingback](#rtc-error-pingback) section below for more information on how error reporting works.

 ### RTC Callout Request Specification